-Finding a therapist in New York City can be a long and frustrating process.
+Looking for a therapist in New York City?
 Most individuals start their therapist search on health insurance websites, but find much of the information outdated and inaccurate.
 In fact, less than one-third of individuals who contact therapists on their health insurance website receive an appointment.

 But don’t give up!
 Knowing what questions to ask, and what resources to use can significantly speed up the therapist search process.
 Read below for tips on how to find the best therapists in NYC.